hyzhak/collaborative-slam-exporation-for-robots/memory-bank/implementation/request-reply-tracing/prompt-plan.md

 Test: Write unit tests that emit to a temporary Redis instance, assert stream length trimming and TTL setting.
 Integration: Enables resource-bounded streams used across commands and replies.

-### Prompt 3:  **Status: Partial (reply reader integrated)**
+### Prompt 3–4:  **Status: Completed (generic request-reply pattern)**

-Objective: Update the `allocate_resources` task to generate `request_id` and `traceparent`, emit the command, and call `read_replies`
+Objective: Implement all request-reply tasks using the generic `request_and_reply` helper in `app/tasks.py`.
-Guidance: Use the `request_and_reply` helper in `app/tasks.py` to emit the command and block for the completed reply (it handles UUID generation, tracing metadata, and calling `read_replies`).
+Guidance: Each task emits its command and blocks for the completed reply using `request_and_reply`, which handles UUID generation, tracing metadata, and reply reading.
-Test: Write a unit test mocking `read_replies` to return a “start” and then a “completed” message and assert final return value includes tracing context.
-Integration: Demonstrates end-to-end use of new utils in one task.

-### Prompt 4

-Objective: Mirror the update from Prompt 3 for `plan_route`, `perform_exploration`, and `integrate_maps`
-Guidance: Refactor each task in `app/tasks.py` to follow the same pattern as `allocate_resources`, reusing default timeout/backoff parameters.
-Test: Write unit tests for each task, mocking `read_replies`, verifying correct event emission and result aggregation.
+Test: Unified unit tests in `test_tasks_request_reply.py` mock `request_and_reply` and verify correct event emission and reply handling for all tasks.
-Integration: Ensures consistency across all saga steps.
+Integration: Ensures DRY, consistent request-reply logic across all saga steps.

 ### Prompt 5